intro-to-data-science-22-workshop/12-Coordinate-reference-systems-with-sf-brasdefer-korbach/README.md

 ### Session contents

-This workshop session addresses Coordinate Reference Systems (CRS) and provides a short introduction into the sf package in R. In the presentation and the exercise materials, we give a short overview on how CRS and simple features (sf) are constructed and used to store spatial data, to do geo-computations and to create map projections.
+This workshop session addresses Coordinate Reference Systems (CRS) and provides a short introduction into the sf package in R. In the presentation and the exercise materials, we give a short overview on how CRSs and simple features (sf) are constructed and used to store spatial data, to do geo-computations and to create map projections.
 Further, we introduce the most important functions of the sf package.

 ### Main learning objectives